 Where is my Registrar?

-After 12 months Registrars generally move onto their next placement.
+After 12 months Registrars some times move onto their next placement.
 Once they complete their final exams they may return to us here at Priority Health Medical Centre.

 We have welcomed and farewelled many brilliant, caring doctors over the years.

 We are excited to announce 5 Registrars to our team in 2018 – Watch this space!

 Dr Fang-Wei Chen

 Paediatric and Adolescent health, Women’s health, Antenatal health, Implanon removal and insertion, Mental health, Older people’s health

 Dr Fang-Wei Chen is from Brisbane and completed her training at the University of Queensland.
 She welcomes a holistic approach to healthcare and wellness.

 General medicine in all ages including Adult, Adolescent and Paediatric Health